mzhang00/MKS22X-FinalProject/README.md

 =======================================================================================
 Derek Lao:
 * Added inRange(float, float) method
 * Added code to make monster chase player at a certain range, but run away at another range, but the monster seems to chase the player at twice the speed than its regular movement speed, without me coding that in.
-Must fix later.
+Tested runFromPlayer() and followPlayer() to separately work though.

 May 23rd 2019:
 =======================================================================================